 Without going near any spoilers or touching any potential twists that you might come across, this movie may feel very much of the #metoo era but the re-imagining to the modern era has been done in such a way that it doesn’t feel heavy-handed or ‘woke’ but in a way that feels natural and extremely satisfying for all involved.

-This film starts off with a tension-filled escape from the house that had become a prison for Cecilia and from that point you know how much this film relies upon is going to rely on Elisabeth Moss’s ability to give a convincing performance even all by herself and her she delivers, producing an emotionally charged performance, that’s filled with trauma and never lets you escape the fear and foreboding that’s almost suffocating at time.
+This film starts off with a tension-filled escape from the house that had become a prison for Cecilia and from that point you know how much this film relies upon is going to rely on Elisabeth Moss’s ability to give a convincing performance even all by herself and she delivers, producing an emotionally charged performance, that’s filled with trauma and never lets you escape the fear and foreboding that’s almost suffocating at time.

 This role requires a lot of an actor but there is a particular moment in a restaurant that left me with my jaw on the floor due to how unexpected it was and elevated her performance to another level due to the huge amount of emotions she goes through during the scene.

-From the very first shot of waves crashing on the shore, I knew that the cinematography and directing was going to be something special and I wasn’t disappointed.
-The way the camera is used throughout is extremely enjoyable, panning across an empty area in a room to trick your mind into thinking though someone might be standing there and if you look hard enough you might just see, it’s probably the best use of negative space I have seen in a long time, while the excellent sound work helps to give the audience and the characters and overbearing feeling.
+From the very first shot of waves crashing on the shore, I knew that the cinematography and directing were going to be something special and I wasn’t disappointed.
+The way the camera is used throughout is extremely enjoyable, panning across an empty area in a room to trick your mind into thinking that someone might be standing there and if you look hard enough you might just see, it’s probably the best use of negative space I have seen in a long time, while the excellent sound work helps to give the audience and the characters and overbearing feeling.

 In the end, The Invisible Man is great for a multitude of reasons, a couple of which I can’t mention due to them not wanting to spoil the film, however, I found myself engrossed in this film from start to finish, the acting by Moss was outstanding, directing was perfect and the story was not only updated for the modern age but excels at it.